ysndr/MSc-Thesis/chapter/evaluation.md

 The scales span from "Very slow response" to "Very quick response" and "Never Crashed" to "Always Crashed" respectively.
 Under the second aspect, the users were asked to explicitly reflect on their expectations in order to contribute to the usability metric.
 In the final part participants could describe their perceived shortcomings or questions or remarks.

-Every feature was individually evaluated with two objectives in mind.
-First, a clear idea of the perceived maturity of individual features can support guiding future development of the language server as badly scoring features could be improved first.
-Then, asking participants to comment on features individually, could reveal general problems affecting multiple features by looking for similarities between responses for different features.

 ### Quantitative